Credit Hour Definition

 credit, or ten to twelve weeks for one quarter hour of credit, or the equivalent amount of work

-over a different amount of time; or - At least an equivalent amount of work as required in paragraph (1) of this definition
+- At least an equivalent amount of work as required in paragraph (1) of this definition

 for other academic activities as established by the institution including laboratory